Proxy Requests

 Screenshot of Runtime Admin

-You can also configure proxies for Managed Runtime environments programmatically using the /target endpoint of the Managed Runtime API.
-(The Managed Runtime API often uses the term “target” instead of “environment,” but both terms refer to the same thing.)
+You can also configure proxies for Managed Runtime environments programmatically using the projects_target_partial_update endpoint.
+The Managed Runtime API often uses the term “target” instead of “environment,” but both terms refer to the same thing.

-Here’s an example request that updates an environment to include a proxy configuration for the api path:
+Here’s an example request that updates an environment to include a proxy configurations for the api and ocapi paths:

 To avoid downtime, the steps for adding or removing proxies in a production environment must be done in a specific order.